Ensuring premises selling alcohol meet their licensing requirements

-Alcohol Licensing Officers at Community and Public Health monitor premises with alcohol licences and assist the local Medical Officers of Health to report on proposed license applications or renewals.
+Alcohol Licensing Officers at Community and Public Health monitor premises with alcohol licences and assist the local Medical Officers of Health to enquire into and report on proposed licence applications or renewals.

-Medical Officers of Health are required to report on all applications under the Sale and Supply of Alcohol Act 2012 for:
+Medical Officers of Health report on all applications under the Sale and Supply of Alcohol Act 2012 for:

 - On Licences such as pubs, restaurants, cafes, and bars;